Controlled Substances Act and Scheduling

 The schedules are divided as follows:

 This schedule deals with substances that have a very high risk of abuse.
-Under this category, the drugs and substances are currently without medical use and are not deemed suitable for use by individuals even under medical supervision.
-These kinds of substances include marijuana, heroin, ecstasy, hallucinogens, lysergic acid, and methaqualone, among others.
+Under this category, the drugs and substances aren’t classified as a substance you can use in a medicinal way and it’s not even allowed to be used in a medical setting with medical supervision.
+These types of substances under this schedule include marijuana, heroin, ecstasy, hallucinogens, lysergic acid, and methaqualone, among others.

 Is Alcohol a Controlled Substance?

-Although alcohol is similar in many ways to the substances regulated by the Controlled Substances Act, alcohol is not itself regulated by the Act.
-It’s fair to ask, “Is alcohol a controlled substance?”
-Alcohol fails to meet the criteria for controlled substances.
-Notwithstanding this fact, alcohol is regulated by federal law, the most prominent of which is the 21st Amendment, which repealed the national prohibition.
+Although alcohol is similar in many ways to the substances regulated by the Controlled Substances Act, alcohol isn’t regulated by the Act.
+Alcohol doesn’t meet the criteria for controlled substances.
+However, alcohol is regulated by federal law, which correlates to the 21st Amendment, which repealed the national prohibition.

-Under the 21st Amendment, individual States are given freedom over alcohol policy, including decisions such as:
+Under the 21st Amendment, individual states are given freedom over alcohol policy, including decisions, which are:

 At Resurgence, we are dedicated to filling the existing knowledge gap on substances and their use and abuse.
 This will help you make more informed decisions, thereby positively impacting on societal health in the long run.